Financing Available! We have financing options available for your next project. Learn more →

 Read Our Local Reviews

-We’d be glad to review your Concrete Footer Midtown TN project and answer any questions you may have about our services, materials, or installation process.
+We’d be pleased to discuss your Concrete Footer Midtown TN project and answer any questions you have about our services, materials, or how the installation process works.

 Small mistakes below the ground can turn into costly problems above the surface.

-A properly planned Concrete Footer Midtown TN protects your foundation when the design is based on soil, load, and frost-depth realities instead of guesswork.
-Correct installation and timely repair lower long-term risk and help protect the value of your home.
+A properly planned Concrete Footer Midtown TN protects your foundation by matching design to soil, load, and frost-depth realities.
+Correct installation and timely repair reduce long-term risk and help protect your home’s value.

 Led by Knoxville native Travis Bullington, Anchored Construction brings decades of experience and a “do it right” mindset to projects that include deck building, concrete services, landscape and hardscape work, retaining walls, outdoor kitchen design and construction, and more.